trackit/aws-cognito-boilerplate/README.md

 ## Configuration

 .env file is by default present in .gitignore file.
-You must rename .sample.env to .env and fill variables to make sure app retrieve them.
+You must have to rename .sample.env to .env and fill variables to make sure that the application retrieve them

 ### Install dependencies